rachcorp/blog/src/content/blog/cloud-ransomware-defense-recovery.md

 - Test your backup restoration process monthly, not just when disaster strikes
 - Keep some backups completely offline or air-gapped

-**Critical insight:** M&S took weeks to restore full operations partly because their recovery plans weren't properly tested.
+**Pro tip:** M&S took weeks to restore full operations partly because their recovery plans weren't properly tested.
 Tools like CloudAgent.io can automatically verify that your backups are working and your recovery procedures will actually restore operations when needed.

 ### Step 4: Watch for Warning Signs